zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 ## Baseline model

-In this example, we will train a fully-connected neural network on a synthetic 2D data-set with a checkerboard grid pattern of 100 x 100 points.
+This example shows how to train a fully-connected neural network on a synthetic 2D data-set with a checkerboard grid pattern of 100 x 100 points.
 The data is split into 9500 training and 500 test samples.

 In PyTorch, using standard layers, this network would look as follows: